 - Want to add music?
 Musicalley is free, Audio Jungle inexpensive

 - Record into a portable recorder, some podcasters record directly into their computer.
-If you make a mistake in recording, pause 10 seconds and then continue with whatever you where saying.
-This allows to see the edit spots easily.
+If you make a mistake in recording, pause 10 seconds and then continue with whatever you were saying.
+This allows seeing the edit spots easily.

 - Make sure all audio levels are set up correctly, adding in intro music and podcast end music.

-- Add ID3 Tags, information that is stored inside the media file.
+- Add ID3 Tags, information that is stored in the media file.
 You can use mp3tag software (free) for this, or on a Mac check out the ID3 Editor.